maxiking913/T6-Survival/README.md

 -FIX: Buying health will now add +100 to max health and not current health
 -FIX: Joining after Round 1 should trigger respawnmonitor (This fixxes the problem that you dont respawn when joining while intermission time is running)
 -FIX: Round Respawn while whole intervall and not just on round end (moved the function form level to a self monitor)
--FIX: Bossround in higher rounds now end how they should and not stop the game (Had sth to do with Max Ammo after Round)
+ FIX: Bossround in higher rounds now end how they should and not stop the game (Had sth to do with Max Ammo after Round)
+-FIX: When dead rebuy same weapon doenst work
+-FIX: Bug where the Drone in Bossround is gone when self revive used
 ```

 # Changelog